opencog/atomese-simd/Design-F.md

 problems:
 * Requires actually creating the Link.
 But this link is not really needed for any kind of long-term use/re-use.
+* But this is not really a problem, after all.
+Just use `ValueOf` or `PureExec` to pipe Atoms into this.
+See hand-wringing agonizing below.

 A new-style OO API could be
 ```